Understanding 2 Basic Concepts Will Increase Your Likelihood Of A Happy Marriage

 Getting outside your comfort zone by learning about new ideas (whether they are about different political viewpoints, differences in how your partner experiences and expresses love, or the evolutionary reasons that monogamy can feel difficult at times) is a way to learn and grow as a human.
 This growth and ability to hear about different views without becoming angry and anxious is the point of education.

-RELATED: Before Going To Couples Counseling, Ask Yourself These 5 Questions
+RELATED: Before You Schedule Couples Therapy, Psychologist Says To Ask Yourself These 5 Questions

 Long-term relationships can be a wonderful source of love, comfort, and joy, not to mention the happiness that comes from building a life and raising a family together.
 However, if you don’t think that they can also be challenging, for myriad reasons including our evolutionarily-driven impulses, then you are setting yourself up to fail.
 This naivete will make you think that your partner is the problem, versus understanding that we are wired to be attracted to others and move on, and thereby work on mindfully and purposefully staying connected to our partner.